Slovenian Press Agency: Kr-og Bulletin

+Specialized Services

 Aside from the daily news, schedules and roundups in English and Slovene, the STA provides specialized and on-demand services.
 For major events such as Slovenia's EU presidency, Olympic Games, the introduction of the euro and elections, the STA provides a news service with a team of journalists and contributors.
 The STA also provides on-demand information services such as the production of special publications or on-demand photo coverage.

 O-STA original press release distribution service

 The O-STA is STA's original press release distribution service.
 Companies and institutions wanting to get their message across can use O-STA to distribute their original press releases to users on the O-STA mailing list and on the O-STA website, where they can be accessed by STA subscribers as well as other visitors.

 STA is the only provider in Slovenia to offer distribution of press releases abroad to targeted markets through partner agencies.
 STA is part of the international OTS network, which includes press agencies from Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Ukraine and Slovenia.

 The O-STA enables clients to include up to five images, tables or graphs as well as a logotype with a link to their company's website along with the press release, whereby the first picture is already in the price.